cs-education/sysbuild/README.md

 * Keep accessibility in mind when writing HTML.
 * Make sure there are no JSHint errors.
 * Make sure all tests pass.
 * Avoid pushing changes to `master`.
-Most changes should be in their own branch, which should then be merged into upstream through a pull request.
+Most changes should be in their own branch, which should then be merged into upstream/master through a pull request.
-  This allows us to review code before merging and makes rolling back changes easier.
+  Your fork's master should always be in sync with upstream/master.
+If you made your changes in your master branch and your pull request gets rejected, your master branch will be ahead of upstream/master and it is [hard to cleanup](http://stackoverflow.com/questions/5916329/cleanup-git-master-branch-and-move-some-commit-to-new-branch).
+  Therefore, always make changes in a new branch.
+* We use [Travis CI](https://travis-ci.org/) for continuous integration.
+Every time you open a pull request and make commits onto it, a build is triggered.
+  Sometimes you will make commits which do not need a build to be created (for example, editing the README or non-code changes).
+In that case, just add
+  `[skip ci]` somewhere in your commit message.
+[Learn more](http://docs.travis-ci.com/user/how-to-skip-a-build/).

 ## Deploying ##
 We use [GitHub Pages](https://help.github.com/articles/what-are-github-pages) for hosting the application.